zhangkaizhao/dl-cnn-dogs-vs-cats/README.md

 Support Python 2.7 and Python 3.6 (tensorflow does not support Python 3.7 at the moment).

+(But HTTP server only supports Python 3 due to aiohttp.)

 > Warning: This is a draft for demo.

 ## Preparation